My Name Is Modesty: Production

 After director Scott Spiegel filmed From Dusk till Dawn 2 in 1999, producer Harvey Weinstein asked Spiegel to direct My Name Is Modesty.
 Quentin Tarantino joined the filming as an executive producer.
-Filming took place in Bucharest, Romania and lasted 18 days.
+The filming took place in Bucharest, Romania and lasted 18 days.
 The film was produced pro forma for Miramax Films to maintain rights to the source material, the Modesty Blaise comic strip.

 Peter O'Donnell acted as a consultant to the film with an updated sequence in the story mirroring how O'Donnell first met the girl who inspired him.

 Release

 My Name Is Modesty was released straight to DVD.

 Reception

 Juan Morales of The New York Times called the film one of the "vivid examples of Mr. Spiegel's sly, visual directing style".
 Joe Leydon of Variety opined that the film "isn't half-bad" and is a "mildly diverting time-killer".
-He went on to note, "Scripters Lee and Janet Scott Batchler concoct a scenario that often plays like the pilot for a syndicated teleseries.
+He went on to note, "Scripters Lee and Janet Scott Batchler concoct a scenario that often plays like the pilot for a syndicated tele series.
 Budgetary and scheduling restraints require vet vidpic director Scott Spiegel... to keep most of the action within the casino set.
 Still, Spiegel sustains a reasonable level of tension while Modesty stalls for time.
 Climactic smackdown is suitably brisk, if predictable.
 Handsome lensing by Vivi Dragan Vasile is a plus."